How to Lower Holiday Stress

 Although the holidays are a time meant to celebrate joy, good cheer, and overall feelings of positivity, we can’t deny that the holidays are also a source of great stress.
 Stress during the holidays is especially prevalent for women to experience, and while feeling overwhelmed is perfectly understandable, that high stress can have a harmful impact on women’s health.
 For women going through menopause, this is especially important.

 Stress impacts everything from our immune systems to our brains.
 Stress hormones can actually act like toxins in the body if they remain high enough for long periods of time.
 Finding ways to manage stress and reduce stressors in your environment is key to helping preserve your overall health and can even help alleviate menopausal symptoms.
+These small steps can also support better mental health during the holidays, when many women feel pulled in too many directions at once.

-So what are the most commonly shared sources of holiday stress?
+So, what are the most commonly shared sources of holiday stress?
 More importantly, what can you do to help manage that stress?

 Money